mehwaffle10/Waffle_Balance/README.md

 ### Arrows
 - Collide with enemy arrows
 - Have 5x the amount of health (will last 5x longer when climbed on)
+- Decreased drag multiplier in water from 5 to 1.5

 ### Water Arrows
 - Cost 25 coins for 1 instead of 15